Socrate à Vélo by Guillaume Martin

 Two unusual teams ride the Tour de France, one Greek and one German, made up of thinkers like Socrates, Nietzsche, Epictetus and Machiavelli.
 That’s the premise “Socrates on a Bike” but it’s also an autobiographical account from Guillaume Martin, 12th overall in the last Tour de France and with a masters degree in philosophy in his back pocket.
 It all makes for one of the most original cycling books going and one written by an active rider too, so much so that even if it’s in French it’s still worth exploring in an English-language blog.

 First a quick intro on Guillaume Martin, he almost turned pro with FDJ but they’d filled up their roster and so he joined Wanty-Gobert instead and quickly became a central rider for them, in part because he helped them unlock wildcard invitations for the Tour de France thanks to his results and perhaps too because of his media presence given he’s French… and a little different.
-He’s not the only pro to have graduated from university but his chosen subject of philosophy is different, especially as it’s an intellectual passion, a topic he returns to regularly, he’s penned columns in Le Monde and also written plays too.
+He’s far from the only pro to have graduated from university but he’s got a masters in philosophy which is unique.
+It’s an intellectual passion, a topic he returns to regularly, he’s penned columns in Le Monde and also written plays too.
 Only he’s not keen on “the philosopher” label, it’s too reductive: he’s a good racer in his own right, he’s a climber, he’s from Normandy, he’s won several races… and he now rides for Cofidis.

 The book has two threads, first is the story of the Greek and German teams as they prepare to ride the Tour de France.
-The Greeks are made up of famous philosophers while the German team has fictional riders like Alltich, Ullrig and Zadel (nods to the likes of Rudi Aldig, Jan Ullrich and Erik Zabel of course) plus Marx and it’s managed by a cohort of experts like Einstein.
-The second thread is autobiographical where Martin explains himself, for example combining his university studies with elite cycling – his tutors thought it was impossible, he’d “burn his wings like Icarus” – but here Martin sets out his love of cycling, both as a game to play and for its physicality which is both in opposition to and in harmony with the idea of philosophy.
+The Greek team is made up of famous philosophers, while the German team has fictional riders like Alltich, Ullrig and Zadel (nods to the likes of Rudi Altig, Jan Ullrich and Erik Zabel of course) plus Marx and it’s managed by a cohort of experts like Einstein.
+The second thread is autobiographical where Martin explains himself, for example combining his university studies with elite cycling – his tutors thought it was impossible, he’d “burn his wings like Icarus” – but here Martin sets out his love of cycling, both as a game to play, and for its physicality which is equally in opposition to, and in harmony with, the idea of philosophy.
 Heavy going?
 Not at all, it’s an easy read and intriguing.
 If anything the book’s only downfall is the writing isn’t clever enough, it’s a rather linear account without many twists, hooks and peripeteia.

 Philosophy is a big deal in France where intellectuals can be public figures and most high school students sit the philo exam.
 So the concept of Martin’s book isn’t as off the wall as you might think and most French readers will have a grounding in the basic subjects he raises.
-But you don’t need this, for example you can meditate on whether it’s better to train than to race and if desire is better than satisfaction without knowing your Nietzsche and Martin gently explains concepts through the medium of sport and the Tour de France.
+But you don’t need this, for example you can meditate on whether it’s better to train than to race, or if desire is better than satisfaction without knowing your Nietzsche.
+Martin gently explains concepts through the medium of sport and the Tour de France.

 Socrates, philosophy and cycling combined sounds lofty and could be heavy going, but here it’s all fun rather than pretentious or contrived and it’s an enjoyable read.
 If anything the weak point is the book’s simplicity as it only touches and skims on ideas and the plot is quite straightforward.
 Yes road racing can be “200 idiots trying to cross a line first” but why and how they do this can sometimes be worth thinking about and this book can help us think about the sport differently at times.